simonehagey/orbdot/docs/source/model_fitting.rst

    orbdot.models.theory.precession_tidal_star
    orbdot.models.theory.precession_tidal_planet

 7. Companion Planet Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, its perturbations might cause measurable effects in the transit and radial velocity data.
 The :meth:`~orbdot.analysis.Analyzer.unknown_companion` method produces a summary of constraints on a possible undetected, non-resonant companion planet given parameters derived from the given model fit.

 .. code-block:: python